santoshlite/Empyrial/README.md

 Blue line : returns of your portfolio
 Red line : returns of the benchmark

-### Compare the cumulative returns of a portfolio/stock to a benchmark
+### Compare the cumulative returns of a portfolio to a benchmark
 ```sh
 #cum_returns_benchmark(stocks, weights, benchmark, start_date, end_date)
 cum_returns_benchmark(["AAPL", "AMD", "MSFT"], [0.3, 0.4, 0.3], "SPY", "2020-01-01", "2021-01-01")